DCAN-Labs/biceps_cmdln/docs/source/index.rst

 |
 | **-wb_command_path**: string.
 Set the path to wb_command from HCP.
 By default BICEPS will try to find this path on its own.
 |
 | **-make_dense_conns**: int.
 Set to positive number to make dconn files from dtseries.
 Note - you must have corresponding ptseries files for this to work.
 The output dconn files will have the same temporal masking as the pconn files.
+By activating this argument, -save_bids will also be activated.
 |
 | **-dtseries_smoothing**: float.
 The amount of smoothing to use, for both surface and volume space, in millimeters (sigma of gaussian kernel).
 This only is used if -make_dense_conns flag is activated.
 |